Dog Owner Investigates Barking and Discovers Baby Koala Hitching a Ride on His Golden Retriever's Back

 His dogs were barking up a storm in the yard, which wasn't entirely out of character.
 However, something about this particular commotion made him think he should probably check it out.

-What he discovered when he stepped outside wasn't a possum, wasn't a stray cat, and definitely wasn't anything he could have predicted.
+What he discovered when he stepped outside wasn't a possum, a stray cat, or anything he could have predicted.

 His golden retriever, Denni, came running toward him with pure joy radiating from her face.
 But she wasn't alone.
 Clinging to her back was a baby koala.